Russia probe raises the stakes on Trump's Asia trip

 In Japan, Abe has commissioned a pop singer to perform at dinner (the singer, Piko Taro, is behind the hit song called "Pen-Pineapple-Apple-Pen" that the President's granddaughter, Arabella Trump, performed in a viral video last year).
 Trump's first hours in both Japan and China will be spent in more informal settings instead of in serious negotiations.
 He'll play golf with Abe shortly after landing in Tokyo, and will tour the Forbidden City with Xi upon arrival in Beijing.

 In the week before he departs, Trump has scheduled a series of short briefings, including one-on-one meetings with Tillerson and Defense Secretary James Mattis, both of whom traveled to Asia in the past months.
-Trump has also spoken to lawmakers about his visit to Asia, including Sen. Bob Corker, the Republican chairman of the Senate Foreign Relations committee with whom he has feuded.
+Trump has also spoken to lawmakers about his visit to Asia.

 Like his past foreign trips, Trump's officials have prepared briefing materials with an eye toward brevity -- ideally one page -- with maps and charts and photos.
 That includes materials preparing Trump for some of his higher-stakes meetings with leaders, including with the Philippine strongman Rodrigo Duterte, who he's never met.

-Note: CORRECTION: This story has been updated to reflect that unlike previous foreign trips, Trump has not discussed this trip with Sen. Bob Corker.